ZahidFarooqDar/mctProject/README.md

 * The application is built using the SpringBoot framework and consists of four layers: DTO, model, service, and repository.
 ---
 ### MODEL
-* This layer consists basically the class level things, the various classes required for the project and these classes consists the attributes to be stored.
+* This layer consists basically of class-level things, the various classes required for the project, and these classes consist of the attributes to be stored.
 ---
 ### CONTROLLER
-* The controller layer handles the HTTP requests, translates the JSON parameter to object, and authenticates the request and transfer it to the business (service) layer.
+* The controller layer handles the HTTP requests, translates the JSON parameter to object, authenticates the request and transfer it to the business (service) layer.
-* Controller actually contain the different api's which are used in the project.
+* The controller actually contains the different APIs that are used in the project.

 ### SERVICE
-* Service layer here used is beautifully managed as it contains respective bussiness logic to the services used.
+* The service layer here used is beautifully managed as it contains the respective business logic for the services used.
-* Here we have AdminService, CustomerService, FoodOrderService and UserService which are managed to have well coded bussiness logic.
+* Here we have AdminService, CustomerService, FoodOrderService, and UserService, which are managed to have well coded business logic.

 ---
 ### REPOSITORY